MockPro/Movie/README.md

-This is a Java Spring Boot Application for managing CRUD operation in a Movie management sustem.
+This is a Java Spring Boot Application for managing CRUD operation in a Movie management system.

 ## Getting started
 clone the project and Select build.gradle file